• Recipes

 Instructions

-• In a large bowl, combine the all-purpose flour and salt.
-Stir well to distribute the salt evenly through the flour.
+• In a large bowl, mix the flour and salt until well combined.

-• Gradually pour the warm water into the flour mixture while stirring constantly.
+• Slowly pour in the warm water while stirring until the dough comes together.

-• Place the dough in a bowl and cover the bowl with cling film.
-Let it rest at room temperature for at least 30 minutes.
+• Cover the bowl with cling film and let the dough rest at room temperature for 30 minutes.

 Notes